Health Care Sector Update for 08/20/2019: IBIO,TEVA,MRUS,UTHR,MYL

 Top Health Care Stocks

-Health care stocks were narrowly lower, including a fractional decline for the NYSE Health Care Index while the shares of health care companies in the S&P 500 also were down slightly more than 0.1% as a group.
-The Nasdaq Biotechnology index was falling almost 0.9%.
+Health care stocks added to their mid-day declines, with the NYSE Health Care Index sliding nearly 0.4% while the shares of health care companies in the S&P 500 also were down slightly almost 0.6% as a group.
+The Nasdaq Biotechnology index was falling just over 1.0%.

 Among health care stocks moving on news: